tylerthomasallen/docs/src/pages/web/journeys.md

 !!! note "Journeys is a paid product"
     Journeys introduces many more advanced features on top of the basic smart app banner functionality, but **you can still create an Android and iOS smart app banner for free if your MAU are under 20k**.
 After 20k MAU, we'd ask that you pay a small fee for use.
 Premium-only advanced features (including the option to run multiple Journeys simultaneously) are available through a 14 day trial.

-!!! note
+!!! note "Pre-reqs"
-You should integrate the Branch SDK into your app and configure deep link routing for deferred deep linking and attribution before implementing Journeys..
+    You should integrate the Branch SDK into your app and configure deep link routing for deferred deep linking and attribution before implementing Journeys.

 ## Setup